FAQs - Digital Thesis Submission

 How do I submit the digital copy of my thesis?

-When your work is published on the internet, via UMER or other means, it is usually considered published.
+When your work is published on the internet, via Minerva Access or other means, it is usually considered published.
 Many publishers will not publish it in their journals or as a book when it is already accessible on the internet.
 If you are considering publishing any of the material in your thesis in a journal, as a book or other publication you should contact the publisher and consider whether the option to only make the citation and metadata available for your thesis is best for your circumstances.

 What is the difference between open access, embargoed, and restricted access?